-Form: Format Midterm Evaluation (see: Graduation website -> Downloads)

-When and where to hand in: At least 3 days before the midterm evaluation meeting, send it to your supervisors so they can prepare.
+Form: Format Midterm Evaluation (see: Graduation website -> Downloads) When and where to hand in: At least 3 days before the midterm evaluation meeting, send it to your supervisors so they can prepare for the meeting.

-On the midterm evaluation form you are asked to provide information on progress and inbetween results.
-You are asked to reflect on quality, planning, personal ambitions and also on supervision.
+On the midterm evaluation form you are asked to provide information on how it goes, progress and in-between results.
+You are asked to reflect on topics like quality, planning, personal ambitions and supervision.